Sonic Temple (festival)

-Sonic Temple Art & Music Festival is a rock festival held in Columbus, Ohio, United States at the Historic Crew Stadium (formerly Mapfre Stadium; renamed in 2020).
+Sonic Temple Art & Music Festival, or simply Sonic Temple, is a hard rock and metal festival held in Columbus, Ohio, United States at the Historic Crew Stadium.
 The inaugural festival was held in May 2019, replacing the previously annual Rock on the Range.
-Sonic Temple was to return in 2020, but was cancelled due to the COVID-19 pandemic, which put the festival on hiatus until 2023.
+Sonic Temple was to return in 2020, but was cancelled due to the COVID-19 pandemic, which put the festival on hiatus until its return in 2023 and it has been held annually since.

 History

-In 2018, it was announced by Danny Wimmer Presents that their former Rock on the Range festival, held in Columbus, Ohio, United States at Mapfre Stadium (renamed to Historic Crew Stadium in 2020), would be replaced by the Sonic Temple Art & Music Festival at the same location.
-The inaugural festival was held in May 2019 with sold-out crowds of 120,000.
+In 2018, it was announced by Danny Wimmer Presents that their former Rock on the Range festival, held in Columbus, Ohio, United States at Mapfre Stadium (renamed to Historic Crew Stadium in 2020), would be replaced by the Sonic Temple Art & Music Festival at the same location in 2019.
+The inaugural festival was a three-day event held from May 17–19 with estimated sold-out crowds of 120,000.

 In December 2019, the full lineup for Sonic Temple 2020 was revealed.
 Metallica were to headline both Friday and Sunday night, with Slipknot headlining on Saturday.
 Other performers were to include Deftones, Bring Me the Horizon, Evanescence, Sublime with Rome, Rancid, Dropkick Murphys, Cypress Hill, Pennywise, Royal Blood, The Pretty Reckless, Alter Bridge, Anthrax, Flatbush Zombies, Pop Evil, Hellyeah, Ghostemane, Suicidal Tendencies, Testament, Dance Gavin Dance, Ice Nine Kills, Sleeping with Sirens, The Darkness, Knocked Loose, Code Orange, Power Trip, Saint Asonia, Dirty Honey, Jinjer, City Morgue, Bones UK, Airbourne, Fire from the Gods, Dinosaur Pile-Up, Des Rocs, Counterfeit, Crobot, Cherry Bomb, DED, Goodbye June, Brutus, 3Teeth, BRKN Love, Killstation, Brass Against, Crown Lands, Ego Kill Talent, Dregg, Bloodywood, and Zero 9:36, with more to have been announced.

 In February 2020, it was announced that Metallica would be replaced as headliners by the Red Hot Chili Peppers on Friday and Tool on Sunday following frontman James Hetfield's entrance into a rehabilitation program for substance abuse.
 The following month, however, the festival was cancelled due to the COVID-19 pandemic.
-In February 2021, it was announced that it would once again be cancelled due to the ongoing pandemic.
-No further announcements were made and an event was again not held in 2022.
+It was once again cancelled in 2021 due to the ongoing pandemic.